 Is there a reason I am not allowed access to the grades my student is receiving?

 - The Family Educational Rights and Privacy Act (FERPA) dictates information that can be given to anyone other than a student.
 Access to your students’ educational record is only available with the written consent of your student.

 - Another federal law that impacts your access to student information is the Health Insurance Portability and Accountability Act (HIPAA).
 This law requires that students provide written permission in order for their health information to be shared with you.
-This includes information from the college health or counseling centers.
+This includes information from the Wellness, Health and Counseling Services Office.